Skip to main content

 Mesopotamia

-The Nuzi archive contained a contract (H67), according to which «As for (the concubine's) offspring, Gilimninu shall [not] send (them) away.
-Any sons that out of the womb of Gilimninu [to She]nnima may be bor[n, all the] lands, buildings, [whatever their description,] to (these) sons are given.» 1928SpeiserEA:32).
-Cuneiform tablets from Nuzi date back to the mid-second millennium BCE (1976SelmanMJ:114).
+In a similar vein, the Nuzi archive contained a contract (H67), according to which «As for (the concubine's) offspring, Gilimninu shall [not] send (them) away.
+Any sons that out of the womb of Gilimninu [to She]nnima may be bor[n, all the] lands, buildings, [whatever their description,] to (these) sons are given.» (1928SpeiserEA:32).
+The cuneiform tablets from Nuzi date back to the mid-second millennium BCE (1976SelmanMJ:114).

 34 And he sent portions unto them from before him; but Benjamin's portion exceeded the portions of all of them fivefold.
 And they drank, and were merry with him.